 Tom Mustroph: So time can help performances?

-Tom Mustroph: What does that mean in the context of the war in Ukraine?
-What can theatre, what can this kind of symbolic machine really do?
+Tom Mustroph: What does that mean in terms of the context of the war in Ukraine?
+What can theatre really do?

-Tom Mustroph: Regarding Vladimir Putin, who is in the center of all those troubles: Which play in dramatic tradition would be your favourite play that describes the end of the power of Putin?
+Tom Mustroph: Regarding Vladimir Putin, which play in the dramatic tradition would be your favourite play that describes the end of the power of Putin?

-Oliver Frljić: I am not an expert for literature and beside that, I don’t think it is the task of literature and theatre to chase the politics of the day.
+Oliver Frljić: I am not an expert on literature and, besides, I don’t think it is the task of literature and theatre to chase the politics of the day.
 It should also not ignore the world in which we live.
 But if theatre tries to compete with other media in sensationalism and click-ability, it will lose.

-Tom Mustroph: How is your personal situation now?
-You work a lot in Germany, but recently you returned to Croatia, correct?
+Tom Mustroph: You work a lot in Germany, but recently you returned to Croatia, correct?

 Oliver Frljić: Yeah, every two months I am in a different city, and for the last five years almost exclusively in Germany.
-But after five years I did Brothers Karamazov in Zagreb.
+But, after five years away, I did Brothers Karamazov in Zagreb.

 Tom Mustroph: And how was that?

-Tom Mustroph: Are you happy about this or sad?
+Tom Mustroph: Are you happy or sad about this?

 Oliver Frljić: I am indifferent to it.
 I don’t know what to do with this.
 The same people who were shitting on me, calling me a national traitor, the same people who were celebrating when my apartment and the apartment of my girlfriend were burgled, are praising me now.